AimoLeffers/Python_training_and_archive/README.md

 # Disclaimer
 The code snippets here are not professional oder ready to use in any way.
 This repository is here for me to learn.
-If you find something useful (which I dont think will be the case, because I don not develop new things here), be very careful while using it.
+If you find something useful (which I dont think will be the case, because I do not develop new things here), be very careful while using it.